williamwight/classificationupdate/README.md

 # New Parameters

-## GET classifications job file partition list
+## GET classification job file partition list

-Use this endpoint to retrieve a list of file parts partitioned from a complete Classifications file belonging to an existing job.
+Use this endpoint to retrieve a list of file parts partitioned from a complete classification file belonging to an existing job.
+The individual file parts returned may be used in the [GET classification export job file part](#get-classification-export-job-file-part) endpoint to be exported.
+For more information on classification data, see [Classification data files](https://experienceleague.adobe.com/en/docs/analytics/components/classifications/classifications-importer/c-saint-data-files).

 `GET https://analytics.adobe.io/api/{GLOBAL_COMPANY_ID}/classifications/job/export/file/{JOB_ID}/list`